 Each of these elements are ever-present on the site, beckoning visitors to take a shortcut and get right down to business.
 If you’re hoping to increase sales on an eCommerce site, give your visitors a quick way to get to that part of the journey.

 3. Give Your Images a Lot of Love

-Custom photography and compressed image files are only just the start though.
-Ecommerce images must make a huge impact on visitors right away.
+Custom photography and compressed image files are only just the start, however.
+Ecommerce images must also make a huge impact on visitors right away.

 Gather is a website that offers a simple organizational solution for users.
 This means that the “shopping” process revolves more around the customization of one’s own organizational solution rather than perusing a number of products.
 As such, the website isn’t cluttered with a bunch of products for sale.